andrewjmead/wpsites/README.md

 The only property you have to define is `name`.
 After setting a name, you'll see your new template listed as an option the next time you run `wpsites create`.

-Below is the config file I've been using.
+Below is my actual config file.
+Take a moment to check it out then I'll point out some notable things below.

 ```php
 <?php